lt-columbo/pisces_tools/gateway_mfr/README.md

 # Pisces Miner gateway_mfr provision Docker image

+The image is a gzipped tar file even though it's not named using the usual convention or having .tar in its name.

 **To download to your miner**

 Here we use git, it will pull a directory down.
 Inside the directory will be two files, this one you are reading (README.md) and the gateway_mfr image.